Domestication of the horse: Other evidence of geographic expansion

 In Northern Caucasus, the Maikop culture settlements and burials of c.
 3300 BC contain both horse bones and images of horses.
-A frieze of nineteen horses painted in black and red colors is found in one of the Maikop graves.
+A frieze of nineteen horses painted in black and red colours is found in one of the Maikop graves.
 The widespread appearance of horse bones and images in Maikop sites suggest to some observers that horseback riding began in the Maikop period.

 Later, images of horses, identified by their short ears, flowing manes, and tails that bushed out at the dock, began to appear in artistic media in Mesopotamia during the Akkadian period, 2300–2100 BCE.
 The word for "horse", literally translated as ass of the mountains, first appeared in Sumerian documents during the Third dynasty of Ur, about 2100–2000 BCE.
 The kings of the Third Dynasty of Ur apparently fed horses to lions for royal entertainment, perhaps indicating that horses were still regarded as more exotic than useful, but King Shulgi, about 2050 BCE, compared himself to "a horse of the highway that swishes its tail", and one image from his reign showed a man apparently riding a horse at full gallop.
 Horses were imported into Mesopotamia and the lowland Near East in larger numbers after 2000 BCE in connection with the beginning of chariot warfare, replacing the long-established kunga (a hybrid between the now-extinct Syrian wild ass and a domestic donkey) as the main equid for warfare.

 A further expansion, into the lowland Near East and northwestern China, also happened around 2000 BCE.
 Although Equus bones of uncertain species are found in some Late Neolithic sites in China dated before 2000 BCE, Equus caballus or Equus ferus bones first appeared in multiple sites and in significant numbers in sites of the Qijia and Siba cultures, 2000–1600 BCE, in Gansu and the northwestern provinces of China.
-Skeletal evidence from sites in Shirenzigou and Xigou in eastern Xinjiang indicate that by the fourth century BCE both horseback riding and mounted archery were practiced along China’s northwest frontier.
+Skeletal evidence from sites in Shirenzigou and Xigou in eastern Xinjiang indicate that by the fourth century BCE both horseback riding and mounted archery were practiced along China's northwest frontier.

+A few horse bones, and an iron horse bit, have been found at Gandhara grave culture (c.
+1200 - 800 BCE) sites, of Pakistan's, Swat Valley.
+While the contemporary Vedas (c.
+1500–500 BCE) make numerous references to both the use of horses and chariots within the Indian subcontinent.

 In 2008, archaeologists announced the discovery of rock art in Somalia's northern Dhambalin region, which the researchers suggest is one of the earliest known depictions of a hunter on horseback.
 The rock art is in the Ethiopian-Arabian style, dated to 1000 to 3000 BCE.